bhanvi-gautam/myapp/README.md

 5. Run your Node.js server.
 6. Uncomment the previously commented lines after the tables are created to prevent accidental alterations to the database structure.

-## Additional Notes

-- Make sure to replace placeholder values in the `.env` file with your actual configuration details.
-- Ensure that MySQL and Redis servers are running and accessible with the provided configurations.
-- For security reasons, do not expose sensitive information such as JWT secret keys or database credentials in your repository.
-- Consider implementing additional security measures such as input validation and authentication middleware to enhance the security of your application.

 ---